 FAQs

 Ans.
-The exam typically consists of 180 questions, with each question carrying one mark, totaling 180 marks for the examination.
+The exam consists of 180 questions totaling 180 marks across these various subjects.

 Also Read: